XuYan/WebCrawler/README.md

  - Required Arguments:

 		-url: The url of starting webpage.
-This is the first webpage to start crawling
+This is the first webpage to start crawling.
+		      This url may contain configurable fields surrounded by curly braces.
+		      The values of the configurable fields are determined by a helper module --- BaseUrlPopulator
 		-selectors: The crawling instruction string always with the following format **data_type|data_source|data_org|css_selector**
 			        Crawler accepts multiple selectors for one webpage.
 When specifying multiple,